2025 NCAA Division I women's lacrosse tournament

 The 2025 NCAA Division I Women's Lacrosse Championship was the 43rd annual single-elimination tournament to determine the national champion of NCAA Division I women's college lacrosse.
-The semifinal and championship rounds will be played at Gillette Stadium in Foxborough, Massachusetts, on May 23 and May 25.
-All other rounds were played at campus sites, usually at the home field of the higher-seeded team, from May 9–15.
-First and second round games will be broadcast on ESPN+, quarterfinals and semifinal games will be broadcast on ESPNU, and the national championship will be broadcast on ESPN.
+The semifinal and championship rounds were played at Gillette Stadium in Foxborough, Massachusetts, on May 23 and May 25.
+All other rounds were played at campus sites, at the home field of the higher-seeded team, from May 9–15.
+First and second round games were broadcast on ESPN+, quarterfinals and semifinal games were broadcast on ESPNU, and the national championship was broadcast on ESPN.

 Tournament field

-All NCAA Division I women's lacrosse programs are eligible for this championship, and a total of 29 teams will be invited to participate.
-15 teams qualify automatically by winning their conference tournaments, while the remaining 14 teams qualify at-large based on their regular season records.
+All NCAA Division I women's lacrosse programs were eligible for this championship, and a total of 29 teams were invited to participate.
+15 teams qualified automatically by winning their conference tournaments, while the remaining 14 teams qualified at-large based on their regular season records.